A Passion for Paris

 Day 7: (Wednesday May 27)

-Today we will start our walking tour with the magnificent, newly rebuilt Notre Dame and visit the surrounding areas, followed by a light lunch and a museum visit.
+Today we will start our walking tour with the magnificent, newly restored Notre-Dame Cathedral and a visit to the surrounding area, followed by a light lunch and an original museum tour.

 4-7pm Free time.